wenzzzel/jarr/README.md

  - SFTP_USERNAME
  - SFTP_PASSWORD

-*Note: No api key needed for Tdarr*
+*Note: No api key needed for Tdarr and qBittorrent*

 Mandatory volumes to mount:
  - /radarrConfig